rsepulveda2/rsa-form/README.md

 Rsa-Form
 ========
-Last Updated: 12/27/10
+Last Updated: 12/28/10

 Rsa-form is a Ruby on Rails plugin that allows you to send RSA encrypted form data between your client's browser and your server.
 This plugin is useful when submitting sensitive data such as login credentials when your server doesn't have SSL.
 Please note that Rsa-form is NOT a replacement for SSL since it doesn't use authentication.

-Rsa-form also includes login/registration and keypad partials/widgets that can be added to your pages to reduce the chance of a keylogger capturing your passwords (see below for details).
+Rsa-form also includes login/registration and keypad partials that can be added to your pages to reduce the chance of a keylogger capturing your passwords (see below for details).

 Just create a form, then add the following javascript to your page.
 (Using either "script" tags or